johnshearing/PrivateKeyVault/README.md

 `grep -r -s "Enter private key here without 0x in front"`
 or perhaps try
 `sudo grep -r -s "Enter private key here without 0x in front"`
-The -r is for recursive and -s supresses error messages.
+The -r is for recursive and -s suppresses error messages.

 Bash command to search SD Card for instances of private key using grep and a way to delete or overwrite those files.
 `grep -lrIZ foo . | xargs -0 rm -f --`